OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 6. A new message box is prompted asking if the user wants to proceed to "View/Edit BIE" page to see the newly created BIE.

-7. If "Go to View/Edit BIE page" button is clicked, the BIE list page is returned where the new BIE is listed.
+7. Click the "Go to View/Edit BIE page" option.

+At this point the BIE list page is returned where the new BIE is listed.
 Until this BIE is successfully created, it is in the Initiating state; a state that indicates that the BIE is being created.
 Once the creation process is finished, the BIE goes to the WIP state